Linerre/Jessie/README.md

 ## The `bash` dir
 The `bash` dir contains all the `.sh` scripts that can automate some boring and time-consuming tasks commonly met on a point-and-click Desktop Environment.
 These scripts also serve as learning experiments since both of us are new to bash programming.

+## The `highlighters` dir
+This directory contains syntax highlighters for various programming languages.
+They are, however, not the dynamic highlighters which work like a parser.
+Instead, they are written in JavaScript and rely solely on the `.replace()` method to statically match and replace the lexes.